NKAmazing/Courses_Bot/README.md

 I am currently setting up the structure and working on the operation of the Bot.

-For the project I am currently using:
+For the project I am using:
 - Python
 - Flask
 - Discord.py